5 best tips to update a bathroom in no time and on a budget

 - spacers (you can also use coins)

 The best thing about adding shiplap is that it is super easy to do.
 Especially if your wall is not huge, like in a bathroom.

 I did this all by myself and I am so proud.
 You can do that too.
 It takes only a couple of hours and looks great.

-Here is how to do it in detail: DIY faux shiplap for first timers .
-Read thru it and I am sure you will love doing it too, because it adds so much atmosphere to an dated looking bathroom.
+Here is how to do it in detail: DIY faux shiplap for first-timers .
+Read thru it and I am sure you will love doing it too because it adds so much atmosphere to a dated looking bathroom.

 3. Paint the bathroom vanity

 Painting the vanity is actually a pretty easy job if you have the right paint color.